 Can employees file for unemployment if their hours are reduced, they are furloughed, or their employment is terminated as a result of work slowdown or required workplace shutdown?
-(UPDATED)

-- Yes, employees impacted by the above should file for unemployment. - Requirements and wait periods vary by state. - o Their total benefit will be based off contributed hours. - One must have worked a certain number of hours as an employee to be eligible. - If your employee is not doing any work, they can apply for total benefits. - If they are logging some hours in practice, they likely would need to be paid for the whole day (salary divided by 260 is daily rate).
-They can apply for Supplemental UI.

-- Please refer to your state's UI claim site through your state's Department of Labor for additional information.
-We've provided a link to local state DOL in the Resources section at the end of this document. - Some states may waive the waiting period for unemployment benefits due to COVID-19 closures or quarantines
+- Yes, employees impacted by the above should file for unemployment. - o Requirements and wait times will vary by state. - o Their total benefit will be based off contributed hours. - One must have worked a certain number of hours as an employee during the year to be eligible. - Please refer to your state's UI claim site through your state's Department of Labor for additional information.
+We've provided a link to local state DOL in the Resources section at the end of this document. - Most states have waived the waiting period for unemployment benefits due to COVID-19 closures or quarantines